eaamankwah/Microsoft-AI-School/README.md

 03 - Multilinear Regression: finding the chocolate bar that best suits customers, taking into account the cocoa content, size, and price.

 04 - Polynomial Regression: Analyzing internet traffic over the course of the day.

+05 - Logistic Regression: Predicting the Outcome of a Final Football Match.